-We often spend a lot of time indoors, getting out in the fresh air, walk the dog are all ways to embrace the outdoors.
-I love to people watch, sitting out in the fresh air watching others go about their day.
+We often spend a lot of time indoors, especially in winter so getting out in the fresh air, walking the dog are all ways to embrace the outdoors.
+I love to people watch, so why not find a bench, sit out in the fresh air and simply watch other people go about their day.

 We should never feel guilty for wanting a little time out, its important to take care of yourself so you can then take care of everyone else.
-I know its not always easy, but taking a step back from our work, family as well as other commitments we have is sometimes needed.
+I know its not always easy, but taking a step back from our work, family, as well as other commitments we have is sometimes needed.
 It might be that you only have five minutes to spare, the smallest break can really make a difference and really help to boost your energy and reduce stress.
-Self care is all about finding that one thing that makes you feel good about yourself, yours maybe non of the above but you’ll know what it is, embrace it and enjoy it.
+Self care is all about finding that one thing that makes you feel good about yourself.
+Your idea of self care maybe non of the above but you’ll know what it is, embrace it and enjoy it.

 until next time